US stocks lose ground as recession fears weigh on market

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Thursday as worries build that the U.S. may be headed for a painful recession.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Thursday as worries build that the U.S. may be headed for a painful recession.

 Reports showed weakness in several areas of the economy, including the housing industry and manufacturing in the mid-Atlantic region, though they weren't quite as bad as expected and the job market appears to remain healthy.
 They follow worse-than-expected readings a day earlier on retail sales, a cornerstone of the economy, and industrial production.